Military Housing vs. Living Off Base: Making the Decision

 Living on base puts you in close proximity to everything you need like the commissary, exchange, health clinic/hospital, gym, lawyer, chapel, counseling, mechanic, and gas.
 The service member is also right around the corner from work, which can be a great thing!4) More bang for your buck.

 Depending on where you live, it’s possible that military housing has more to offer you than living out in town.
 Take Hawaii, for example.
 Outside Marine Corps Base Hawaii (MCBH), the cost of living is high.
-Homes barely walkable from the beach are small, with little to no yards, no central AC, and out-of-date amenities.
+Homes barely walkable from the beach are small, with small or no yards, no central AC, and out-of-date amenities.
 On base, properties are a quick stroll from the beach, have yards and central AC, and while not current on the latest real estate trends, they aren’t outdated.

 Drawbacks of Military Housing